 The Administrative Plan, hereinafter referred to as the Admin Plan, covers both the admission and continued participation in the Section 8 HCV program.
-The Admin PHA is responsible for complying with all changes in HUD regulations pertaining to these programs.
+The PHA is responsible for complying with all changes in HUD regulations pertaining to the Section 8 HCV program.
 Revisions to the Admin Plan will be made as needed to comply with new HUD requirements or changes.
 If such changes conflict with this Admin Plan, HUD regulations will have precedence.